AndyRadionov/currency/README.md

 # currency

-App collects current currencies and offer service for converting amount of money.
+Current Currencies Collector app.
+And web service for converting amount of money.

 ### Used Libraries:
 - Jersey-client